javbotero/Outer-Coast/_posts/2015-10-23-outer-coast-college-in-sitka-alaska.md

 ---
 layout: blog
-title: Outer Coast College in Sitka, Alaska
+title: Outer Coast in Sitka, Alaska
 date: October 23, 2015
 published: true
 excerpt_separator: <!--more-->
 ---

-We are creating a college in Sitka, Alaska.
+We are creating an institution of higher learning in Sitka, Alaska.

 "We" is an inclusive pronoun.
 The principal collaborators are Jonathan Kreiss-Tomkins, Will Hunt, and Javier Botero.
-We've been working on the college for a little more than a year.
+We've been working on the project for a little more than a year.

 <!--more-->